 University Liggett School honors longtime parent volunteer

-ULS parent Gretchen Knoell was recognized with the Shelli Elmer Parent Volunteer Award during the school’s Volunteer Recognition Reception on June 8.
+ULS parent Barbara Yoshida was recognized with the Shelli Elmer Parent Volunteer Award during the school’s Volunteer Recognition Reception.

 The Shelli Elmer Parent Volunteer Award was created in 2016 and given posthumously to Elmer, who for many years, volunteered at school events.
-In addition to Elmer, previous recipients include Connie deRuiter and Kelley Vreeken, in 2017, Susan Azar ’87 in 2018, DeAnn Lukas ‘85 in 2019, and Colleen Fitzgerald and Lan-Huong Reilly in 2020.
+In addition to Elmer, previous recipients include Connie deRuiter and Kelley Vreeken, in 2017, Susan Azar ’87 in 2018, DeAnn Lukas ‘85 in 2019, Colleen Fitzgerald and Lan-Huong Reilly in 2020, Gretchen Knoll in 2021 and Jennifer Barnhart-Fozo ‘87 in 2022.